Why is Migraine such a pain?

 Migraine triggers – these vary enormously.
 They are important to consider although you can only get so far by looking at migraine triggers.
 It can be helpful to keep a headache diary (eg. migrainetrust.org headache diary).
 A common trigger is a change of sleep pattern such as going to bed late.
 Stress is another common trigger, although people with long term frequent migraine will know that the migraines themselves cause considerable stress – it’s a two-way thing.
 Chocolate and cheese, oranges and red wine are common triggers.

 Headache diaries are very helpful because the record leaves out the guesswork.
-Headache Diary Pro is a recommended app by the UK National Health Service, and is available on both Android and IOS.
+Headache Diary Pro is a recommended app by the UK National Health Service, and is available on IOS.
 The customizable app allows you to track symptoms & triggers, and to find links you might otherwise not recognise.
 It is helpful to print off the report and discuss it at your appointment.

 Migraine is around 3 times more common in women than men, and women often notice how migraines are more likely at certain times in their menstrual cycle.